Tameness of Margulis space-times with parabolics

-We choose a collection $\{ \hat d_{j}| j=1, \dots, m_{0}\}$ of disjoint geodesics ending at one of the ideal vertices or the boundary arc of $\hat \Sigma_{+}$ so that the complement of their union is the union of mutually disjoint open regions each of which is topologically \begin{itemize} \item a hexagon where three alternate edges are arcs in $\partial \hat \Sigma_{+}$, \item a pentagon with one ideal vertex (collapsed from a boundary component) and two alternate edges in $\partial \hat \Sigma_{+}$, \item a quadrilateral with two ideal vertices (collapsed from two boundary components) and one edge in $\partial \hat \Sigma_{+}$, or \item a triangle with three ideal vertices. \end{itemize} We may choose a set $\hat d_{i_{j}}$, $j=1, \dots, 2{\mathbf{g}}$, where the complement of their union is a connected cell.
+We choose a collection $\{ \hat d_{j}| j=1, \dots, m_{0}\}$ of disjoint geodesics ending at one of the ideal vertices or the boundary arc of $\hat \Sigma_{+}$ so that the complement of their union is the union of mutually disjoint open regions, each of which is {homeomorphic to one of the following:} \begin{itemize} \item a hexagon where three alternate edges are arcs in $\partial \hat \Sigma_{+}$, \item a pentagon with one ideal vertex (collapsed from a boundary component) and two alternate edges in $\partial \hat \Sigma_{+}$, \item a quadrilateral with two ideal vertices (collapsed from two boundary components) and one edge in $\partial \hat \Sigma_{+}$, or \item a triangle with three ideal vertices. \end{itemize} We may choose a set $\hat d_{i_{j}}$, $j=1, \dots, 2{\mathbf{g}}$, where the complement of their union is a connected cell.
 We relabel these to be $\hat d_{1}, \dots, \hat d_{2{\mathbf{g}}}$.

 The lifts of the geodesics are geodesics in $\Ss_+$ ending at points of $\bigcup_{i \in {\mathcal I}} a_i$.

 \begin{lemma} We can choose the mutually disjoint collection ${\mathcal D}_{j} \subset \Lspace$ of properly embedded open disks and a tubular neighborhood $T_{j} \subset \clo({\mathcal D}_{j})$ of $\partial {\mathcal D}_{j}$ for each $j$, $j=1, \dots, 2{\mathbf g}$, that form a matching set $\{T_{j}|j=1, \dots, 2{\mathbf{g}}\}$ for a collection $\mathcal{S}_{0}$ of generators of $\Gamma$.
 Finally, $\partial \mathcal{D}_{j} = d_{j} \cup \mathcal{A}(d_{j}) \cup \bigcup_{x\in \partial d_{j}} \clo(\zeta_{x})$ for a lift $d_{j}$ of $\hat d_{j}$. \end{lemma} \begin{proof} We choose lifts $d_{1}, \dots, d_{2{\mathbf{g}}}$ of $\hat d_{1}, \dots, \hat d_{\mathbf{g}}$ bounding a connected fundamental domain in $\clo(\Ss_{+})$.
 Since a component $L$ of